kenybapin/kubernetes-cluster-vagrant-ansible/README.md

 &nbsp;

 ## 3. Installation
-**1. Copy these manifests to your working Dir**
+**1. Copy all files to your working directory**
 ```
 git clone https://github.com/kenybapin/kubernetes-cluster-vagrant-ansible.git
-cp kubernetes-cluster-vagrant-ansible/* /c/Users/keny/Documents/vagrant
+cp kubernetes-cluster-vagrant-ansible/* /c/Users/keny/vagrant
 ```
 **2. In Vagrantfile, Specify the number of nodes in that cluster (change N value)**
 ```